 Report time processing

-Report Time Processing only affects the data in the virtual report suite and does not impact any data or data collection in the base report suite.
+Report Time Processing affects only the data in the virtual report suite and does not impact any data or data collection in the base report suite.
 The difference between Report Time Processing and traditional Analytics processing is best understood using the following diagram:

 During Analytics data processing, data flows through the data collection pipeline and into a preprocessing step, which prepares data for reporting.
 This preprocessing step applies visit expiration logic and eVar persistence logic (among other things) to the data as it is collected.
 The primary disadvantage of this preprocessing model is that it requires any configuration be done in advance before data is collected.
 This means that any changes to preprocessing settings apply only to new data from that time forward.
 This is problematic if data arrives out of order or if settings were misconfigured.